 Enjoying a recent, multi-million dollar renovation, The Palms Turks and Caicos has treated guests to ocean-front luxury for just over ten years.
-Its enviable location right on Grace Bay Beach and the aesthetic that calls to mind the beauty of ancient Greece, the resort offers guests a sprawling property centered around a stunning infinity-edged pool.
+Its enviable location is right on Grace Bay Beach and the aesthetic calls to mind the beauty of ancient Greece.
+The resort offers guests a sprawling property centered around a stunning infinity-edge pool.
 Moreover, circular beds, or sun pods, that promise the ultimate luxury are available for guests.
 Thus, one can lounge on the side of the pool and enjoy the bright Caribbean rays.
 There are also shops and an art gallery for guests who want to pick up an outfit or take home a memento of their trip.

 Guest rooms feature elegant decorating schemes reminiscent of British-era history, with colonial furniture styles and tropical accents.
-Free Wi-Fi is available throughout the resort.
-Guest rooms also include DVD players, cable television, espresso makers and washing machines with accompanying dryers.
+Guestrooms also include DVD players, cable television, espresso makers and washing machines with accompanying dryers.
 Many of the rooms feature sea views and balconies with charming tables and chairs perfect for an impromptu meal.

-• Fitness Centre — enjoy the state-of-the-art facility or engage the expertise of on-site trainers to amplify your workout in this dedicated space.
+- Fitness Centre — enjoy this state-of-the-art facility or engage the expertise of on-site trainers to amplify your workout in this dedicated space.

 Resort representatives will meet visitors at the airport and guide them to taxis.
 The journey to the resort takes 15 minutes.
 For those wishing to rent their own vehicle, leaving the airport on South Dock Road will lead to Leeward Highway after three kilometers.
 Then, make a right-hand turn onto Leeward Highway and follow it for five kilometers.
 Travelers will have to take a left onto Lower Bight Road.
 After two hundred meters, take a right, and continue to follow Lower Bight Road.
 After a kilometer, take a left onto Princess Drive.
 The Palms Turks and Caicos will be at the end of this road.